 How Does It Work?

 Our CARF-accredited AFC program enables those with a disability or chronic illness to remain in a home environment with continuous supervision, support and assistance from caregivers who receive a monthly stipend to help with the financial responsibility of providing full-time care.
 To participate, AFC care recipients must be at least 16 years of age and eligible to receive MassHealth (Standard or CommonHealth).
 Although caregivers are often family members, a prior relationship with the person in their care is not required; however, an AFC caregiver cannot be a spouse or legal guardian.
 Other program restrictions apply.

-Our Options Counselor can review all AFC program requirements with you and assist you with the application process.
+We can review all AFC program requirements with you and assist you with the application process.
+Contact us today!

 Why Choose Us?

 Our AFC program is certified by the Commission on Accreditation of Rehabilitation Facilities (CARF), which demonstrates our commitment to delivering personalized support while meeting the highest standards of care.
 Our seasoned case managers and registered nurses are dedicated to supporting AFC participants and caregivers by providing oversight of their physical and emotional wellbeing.
 Other supports include:

 - coordinating social services including referrals to Adult Day Health programs and respite care;

 - offering caregiver support groups and one-on-one counseling; and

 - visiting with AFC program participants regularly to ensure that they continue to thrive together in a safe and comfortable environment.